delowardev/v2-select/README.md

   onMenuScrollEnd: null //*
 }

-// Note: on `onBeforeOpen`, `onBeforeClose`, and `onBeforeChange` you can return false to prevent next action.
+// Note: on `onBeforeOpen`, `onBeforeClose`, and `onBeforeChange`
+// it is possible to return false to prevent next action.

 // Example: